filipsch/workshops/README.md

 # Workshops in R

+## April 28, 2016 - Quivr

+Case study with library data, going through the enitre process of data analysis.
+Deeper dive into building business dashboards by combining knitr with automated jobs.

 ## April 26, 2016 - Emergent: intermediate R

 Emergent's first R workshop focussed on the basics of R, such as data structure, descriptive statistics and simple plots.
 In this follow-up workshop, organized by DataCamp, we'll take things one step further.
 In a case study format, we'll go through the typical data analysis process, going from importing data to cleaning data over building models, to finally visualizing and reporting your findings.